CJ-Hsieh/CJ-Hsieh.github.io/_posts/2025-04-10-VVM-urban-garden.md

 The result?
 **Rain tends to form over the city**, even though it’s drier.

+Why?
+The wind field in the morning shows surface temperature and moisture contrast sets up **sea breeze-like circulations**, pulling wetter air inward from grass to city.
+Then in the afternoon, it rains over city, accompanying with wind divergence.

 This behavior flips our intuition — it’s not "wet places get wetter."
 Instead, the **atmosphere organizes around gradients** in heat and moisture, favoring convergence and upward motion over **urban cores**.